harshmangalamv/Predicting_Flight_Delays/README.md

 ![Figure_19](img/Figure_19.png)

 Figure 4.
-Percentage of delayed flights by airline
+Percentage of delayed flights by airline.

 <b>Most Popular Destinations with the largest arrival delay:</b> Because there are a total of 358 destination airports within 341 cities, I decided to focus only on the top 30.

 Chicago, Atlanta, New York, Dallas-Fort Worth and Denver are the top 5 destination, with Chicago being number 1, but interesting enough it has a pretty high average of annual delays, so if you are traveling to Chicago, there is a high chance that your flight will be delayed.
-Atlanta in the contrary, is the second most popular destination and with a very low delay at arrivals.
+Atlanta, in the contrary, is the second most popular destination and with a very low delay at arrivals.
 New York and Dallas-Fort Worth aren't great, and Denver is just within the  average.

-Out of the top 15 destinations, the city with the most delays is by far Newark, where you are almost guaranteed to arrive late.
+Out of the top 15 destinations, the city with the most delays is by far New York, where you are almost guaranteed to arrive late.
 Others cities that have very negative records are San Francisco, Orlando, Boston, Philadelphia, Ft.
 Lauderdale, Tampa and Chantilly.

 ![Figure_21](img/Figure_21.png)

 Figure 5.
-Most popular destinations (cities) with their average arrival delay (min)
+Most popular destinations (cities) with their average arrival delay (min).

 Now the plot on Figure 5 compares the most popular destinations again with the average departure delays, with the dashed line being the average.
 So again, you would want to be below that threshold, but in this case we are talking about cities and multiple airlines at the same time.

 If we look at Chicago, we can see that it has quite a high average departure delay, but combining this information with the one from Figure 4, we can infer that flights going to Chicago try to compensate for late departures by reducing the elapse time, and in average it seems as they succeed.
 With regards to Atlanta, it still is in a good position by being the second most popular destination, with low arrival delay and still with an average delay below the average.
 I am not sure if this is related to the arrival or departure airports, the weather in this area, or why exactly this happens, and in order to explain it, I would need some additional data which I don't have and that goes beyond the scope of this project anyways, but perhaps is something that can be added later on.

-Once again Newark is in bad shape by having the highest average of departures delayed.
+Once again New York is in bad shape by having the highest average of departures delayed.
 Orlando and Boston and two others that combined with Figure 4, puts them in bad position.
 And then you can see the cities which are in pretty bad shape going way above the threshold, such as Philadelphia, Baltimore, Ft.
 Lauderdale, Miami, Tampa, Nashville and Dallas.
-Reasons for this? again not enough data nor time to find out.
+Reasons for this?
+Again not enough data nor time to find out.

 ![Figure_22](img/Figure_22.png)